NextCommunity/NextCommunity.github.io/README.md

 ## 🎯 About the Project

-NextCommunity is a static site directory built with [Eleventy (11ty)](https://www.11ty.dev/) that celebrates the global developer community.
+NextCommunity is a static site directory built with [Eleventy (11ty)](https://www.11ty.dev/), styled with [TailwindCSS](https://tailwindcss.com/) and made interactive with JavaScript.
+NextCommunity celebrates the global developer community.
 Each developer gets their own profile page showcasing their skills, bio, and social links.

 ### 🛠️ Tech Stack